Brexit: living in France for the British

-Since Brexit became official, many Britons are choosing to move to France.
-These new expatriates find themselves immersed in a new country, which may not be very far away, but is still different.
-So how does a Brit come to France?
-Where to stay in France?
+Since the Brexit became official, many Britons have chosen to move to France.
+These new expats then find themselves immersed in a new country, which even if it’s not very far away, remains different.
+So what does a Briton need to do to come to France?
+How do you find accommodation in France?
 Which French region to choose?
-How to buy a car in France How do you send your children to school?
+How do I buy a car in France?
+How do you send your children to school?
 Here’s our advice.

 The British already in France

 The UK’s exit from the European Union (January 1, 2021) is deciding Britons to move to France, giving a boost to property purchases.
-For example, some real estate groups are forecasting 50% growth in real estate sales in 2019.
-Operating in 60 départements, the network sold over 300 homes in July and nearly 350 in August 2020.
+For example, some property groups are reporting 50% growth in real estate sales in 2019.
+Operating in 60 départements, the network sold over 300 homes in July and almost 350 in August 2020.
 It would appear that France is the preferred destination for Britons after Spain.
 However, less than 24 hours after the referendum result, a British pound was worth around €1.20, compared with €1.30 a few hours earlier.
-This fall in the British currency automatically leads to a fall in British purchasing power.
+This fall in the value of the British currency automatically led to a fall in the purchasing power of the British people.
 This devaluation of the pound is therefore chilling some Brits from moving abroad, whether they’re for or against Brexit.

-The South-West is the region of choice for British expatriates.
-A third of the 150,000 Britons already resident in France live in the Nouvelle-Aquitaine and Occitanie regions.
+The South West is the preferred region for British expatriates.
+A third of the 150,000 Britons already resident in France live in Nouvelle-Aquitaine and Occitanie.
 Haute-Vienne, Charente and Dordogne are particularly popular: over 90% of Britons there are homeowners.
 For example, the village of Eymet in the south of the Dordogne has 400 English residents out of a total population of 2,600.
 The attractive climate, the countryside that reminds the British of England, the more affordable property prices and the easy access by car seem to be some of the reasons why they choose to join us in France.
-A third of English people living in France are retired, but 55,000 are still working.
+A third of Britons living in France are retired, but 55,000 are working.
 In the Dordogne, 500 British nationals have registered as business owners with the CCI.
-The trades most in demand in the region are construction, followed by communications, business support (especially translation) and tourism.
+The trades most in demand in the region are building and construction, followed by communications, business support (especially translation) and tourism.

 Source: Les Echos / INSEE